spiceai/spiceai/README.md

 ### Current hosting limitations

-- Docker is required.
+- Docker is required (>= 20.10.0).
 Self-host and metal support is on the roadmap.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - darwin/arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon. :-)